All Episodes

 The two are not close, but they're not supposed to be enemies.

-They've golfed together, they attend fundraisers together, their staffs talk, and oh yeah, Clinton's wife is Obama's Secretary of State.
+And oh, yeah, Clinton's wife is Obama's Secretary of State.

-Roger Simon says there are two things going on here.
+Now, Roger Simon says there are two things going on here.

 First, Clinton's always been cozier with Wall Street than Obama.

-And it's cozy's a good word.
+And it's cozy is a good word.

 Clinton's in tight with these guys.

-In January 1999, Roger Simon says, I was at a very odd event for then-President Clinton on the 106th floor of the World Trade Center.
+In January 1999, Roger Simon says, I was at a very odd event for then President Clinton on the 106th floor of the World Trade Center.

-He said, in my little corner of Southern Manhattan, the Dow Jones industrial average during the course of President Clinton's tenure tripled.
+He said, in my little corner of southern Manhattan, the Dow Jones industrial average during the course of President Clinton's tenure tripled.

 We have the lowest unemployment in 30 years.

-Sixteen million jobs have been created.
+16 million jobs have been created.

 The crowd, which included a number of financial titans, cheered.

-This was a year after the Lewinsky scandal.
+This was a year after the Lewinsky scandal, months after Clinton had been impeached.

 But Wall Street didn't care.